MNiko97/JPEGCompressionDCT/README.md

 # JPEG Compression DCT
 This repository is part of the Computer Vision class from ECAM Brussels Engineering School master program.

 ## Prerequisites
 The program depends on the following libraries:
 - [numpy](https://numpy.org/install/)
 - [scipi](https://pypi.org/project/matplotlib/)
 - [matplotlib](https://pypi.org/project/scipy/)

 ## First Run
-Open the "JPEG_DCT_compression.ipynb" file and run the jupyter notebook code.
-The output image "output.jpg" will be available in the "images" folder.
+Open the `JPEG_DCT_compression.ipynb` file and run the jupyter notebook code.
+The output image `output.jpg"` will be available in the `images"` folder.

 You can change the sample picture in the jupyter notebook by uncommenting the following line in block 1.1.
-By default the code will run the compression on the "forest.jpg" image:
+By default the code will run the compression on the `forest.jpg` image:
 ```python
 import  cv2  as  cv